 Since it’s impossible to take a photo of a bird doing this, here’s a photo of a Gray Catbird on a branch.

 Help Birds Tip

 Why: Burning gas releases pollutants, which are bad for the environment and bad for birds.
 And of course, wasting gas wastes money.

-Normally, two minutes of letting the engine idle is equal to a mile of driving.
-When racing the engine (e.g., while running the air conditioning), a minute of idling can be equal to a mile of driving.
+Two minutes of letting the engine idle is equal to a mile of driving.
+When racing the engine (e.g., while running the air conditioner), a minute of idling can be equal to a mile of driving.